PoliticalGraveyard.com

 Larry D. Thompson — of Atlanta, Fulton County, Ga.
 Republican.
 U.S. Attorney for the Northern District of Georgia, 1982-86; alternate delegate to Republican National Convention from Georgia, 1988.
 African ancestry.
 Still living as of 1988.

 Cicely Tyson (b.
-1933) — of Atlanta, Fulton County, Ga.
-Born in Manhattan, New York County, N.Y., December 29, 1933.
-Daughter of William Tyson and Theodesia Tyson.
+1924) — of Atlanta, Fulton County, Ga.
+Born in Manhattan, New York County, N.Y., December 19, 1924.
 Democrat.
 Model; actress; speaker, Democratic National Convention, 1984.
 Female.
 African ancestry.
 Member, Delta Sigma Theta.
-Still living as of 2008.
+Recipient of the Spingarn Medal in 2010, and the Presidential Medal of Freedom in 2016.
+Still living as of 2019.

 James Leroy Usry (1922-2002) — also known as James L. Usry — of Atlantic City, Atlantic County, N.J.
 Born in Athens, Clarke County, Ga., February 2, 1922.
 Republican.
 Professional basketball player, 1946-51; mayor of Atlantic City, N.J., 1984-90; defeated, 1982; delegate to Republican National Convention from New Jersey, 1988; arrested, on July 28, 1989, along with thirteen others, and charged with bribery; he later pleaded guilty to improper reporting of campaign contributions.
 African ancestry.
 Died in Absecon, Atlantic County, N.J., February 25, 2002 (age 80 years, 23 days).
 Interment at Atlantic County Veterans Cemetery, Estell Manor, N.J.